lex-node/governance/constitution/constitution.md

 ##### Qualified Code Deference and the Foundation's Custodial Rights & Responsibilities

 4.21.
-The Foundation shall serve as [a custodial] entity for Pocket Network, deferring decision-making to the Council in all cases except Material Adverse Exception Events (MAEEs), i.e. crises resulting from incomplete contracts and unforeseen events.
+The Foundation shall serve as a fiduciary agent of the Council, to serve at the pleasure of the Council until such agency is revoked by the Council.

 4.22.

 4.23.
 If any User becomes aware that there is a MAEE, such User (the "Sending Party") shall deliver to the Foundation a notice (an "Exception Notice") signed by such User:
   * Certifying that the Sending Party believes in good faith that there is a MAEE;